-Possible Fault Action Technique incorrect Ensure engine safety bar (if equipped) is against the handle when starting and whenever the engine is running. ↓ Lack of fuel Check that there sufficient fuel in the tank and the fuel tap (if equipped) is in the "ON" position. • To further check if fuel is reaching the carburettor, remove the carburettor drain plug and check if fuel drains. ↓ Engine "OFF" Ensure the engine ON / OFF switch (if equipped) is in the "ON" position. ↓ Carbon build-up on spark plug Perform a spark plug service . ↓ Spark plug faulty Remove the spark plug, then reconnect the plug lead to it.
-Place the fuel tap (if equipped) in the "OFF" position and the engine ON/OFF switch (if equipped) in the "ON" position.
+Possible Fault Action Lack of fuel Check that there sufficient fuel in the tank and the fuel tap (if equipped) is in the "ON" position. • To further check if fuel is reaching the carburettor, remove the carburettor drain plug and check if fuel drains. ↓ Carbon build-up on spark plug Perform a spark plug service . ↓ Spark plug faulty Remove the spark plug, then reconnect the plug lead to it.
 Touch the spark plug electrode to a part of the engine crankcase, away from the spark plug hole, and attempt to start the engine - a spark should be visible across the electrodes as the engine is rotated.
-If no spark is visible, replace the spark plug.
-Not applicable to diesel engines.

-Engine "flooded" with fuel Place the choke in the "HOT" or "RUN" position.
-Leave the engine ON / OFF switch (if equipped) in the "OFF" position.
-Pull the starter cord several times to assist clearing excess fuel from engine before attempting to start engine. ---------------------------- ---

-Not enough or too much engine oil Check oil level and ensure that the level is at or just below the recommended maximum level.
-For some engines, an engine oil sensor will automatically switch off the engine or prevent starting if a low engine oil level is detected. ----------------------------------- ---
+If no spark is visible, replace the spark plug. ↓ Engine "flooded" with fuel Place the choke in the "HOT START" position.
+Pull the starter cord several times to assist clearing excess fuel from engine before attempting to start engine. ↓ Not enough or too much engine oil Check oil level and ensure that the level is at or just below the recommended maximum level.
+For some engines, an engine oil sensor will automatically switch off the engine or prevent starting if a low engine oil level is detected.